PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

 </table>
 </div>

 - **Targeting:** GrowthBooks custom targeting with attributes needs to be set every session and defined in-app before use.
-It is also only available on the paid Pro plan.
+It's also only available on the paid Pro plan.
 PostHog automatically sets its equivalent ([properties](/docs/getting-started/user-properties)) on users.
-You don’t need to pre-defined them and unlimited custom values are free.
+You don’t need to pre-define them and unlimited custom values are free.

 - **[Bootstrapping](/docs/feature-flags/bootstrapping):** PostHog’s JavaScript web SDK enables you to pass flags directly from the backend before the app loads.
-This makes sure they are available right away and prevents flickering.
+This ensures they're available immediately and prevents flickering.
 GrowthBook instead recommends moving the A/B test or flag logic earlier in the page load (server-side) to prevent this.

 ## Experimentation

 Experimentation is where PostHog and GrowthBook’s functionality diverges.
-Both enable you to create [A/B/n tests](/tutorials/abn-testing) with custom goals and calculate statistical significance.
-The big difference between them is:
+Both enable you to create [A/B/n tests](/tutorials/abn-testing) with custom goals and calculate statistical significance, but:

-- GrowthBook’s A/B testing provides more potential statistical depth.
-It offers both Bayesian and Frequentist engines, value capping, regression adjustment, and testing corrections.
-These do require statistics knowledge to take advantage of.
+- GrowthBook’s A/B testing provides more potential statistical depth, such as Bayesian and Frequentist engines, value capping, regression adjustment, and testing corrections.
+These do require statistics expertise to use reliably, though.

-- PostHog provides a simpler interface and no need to write SQL or connect to external services.
+- PostHog provides a simpler interface and no need to write SQL, or connect to external services – a better experience for users without a background in data science.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">